The psychology behind email fatigue and how HR can combat it

 Email fatigue is a real and pressing issue for those in roles heavily dependent on email communication.
 By understanding the challenges these professionals face—from cognitive overload and decision fatigue to the pressures of responsiveness and emotional labor—organizations can take meaningful steps to alleviate these burdens.

 HR has a pivotal role to play in implementing strategies that support employees, enhance their well-being, and ultimately improve organizational success.
+Deloitte's Future of Work research emphasizes that organizations prioritizing employee digital wellness will have significant competitive advantages in talent retention and productivity.
 It's not just about managing emails; it's about caring for the people behind them.